mongodb/stitch-ios-sdk/contrib/README.md

    request a reviewer on the pull request (mandatory) before merging and deleting the release branch.

-4. Properly tag the release with the correct version number by running `git tag <VERSION>` on the master branch after merging, substituting the placeholder with the appropriate package version.
-Once the tag is created, push the tag to the upstream remote with `git push upstream <VERSION>`.
-   Depending on how your local git is configured, you may need to run `git push origin <VERSION>` instead.

-5. Ensure that you are registered for CocoaPods Trunk on your local Mac system.
+4. Ensure that you are registered for CocoaPods Trunk on your local Mac system.
    See https://guides.cocoapods.org/making/getting-setup-with-trunk.html for
    more context on this step.

-6. Run `contrib/publish_pods.sh`.
+5. Run `contrib/publish_pods.sh`.
 This publishes all of the pods for the project.
 This command may take a while (1-2 hours).

-7. Close XCode if it is already open, and run `contrib/generate_docs.sh`.
+6. Close XCode if it is already open, and run `contrib/generate_docs.sh`.
 This generates the Jazzy documentation for the project, and publishes it to the appropriate AWS S3 bucket.

-8. Publish a release for the new SDK version on the GitHub repository and include relevant release notes.
+7. Publish a release for the new SDK version on the GitHub repository and include relevant release notes.
 See https://help.github.com/en/articles/creating-releases for context, and follow the general format of our previous releases.